Bachelor Of Science in Educational Psychology

 Educational Psychology Faculty

 - Ty Abernathy, Ph.D.
-Assistant Research Professor
+Associate Research Professor

 - Anastasia Elder, Ph.D.
-Associate Professor
+Professor and Program Coordinator

 - Donna Gainer, Ph.D.
 Instructor